Doctor Prisoner

-Doctor Prisoner (Korean: 닥터 프리즈너) is a 2019 South Korean television series starring Namkoong Min, Kwon Nara, and Kim Byung-chul.
+Doctor Prisoner (Korean: 닥터 프리즈너) is a 2019 South Korean television series starring Namkoong Min, Kwon Nara, Choi Won-young and Kim Byung-chul.
 It aired on KBS2's Wednesdays and Thursdays at 22:00 (KST) from March 20 to May 15, 2019.

 Synopsis

-A skilled doctor is forced to quit working at a hospital after being accused of medical malpractice.
-He starts working in a prison with the goal of acquiring enough connections to take his revenge.
+A skilled doctor is forced to quit working at a hospital after being falsely accused of medical malpractice by a spoiled son of a wealthy chaebol who owns the hospital where he works.
+He starts working in a prison that reserved for the elites with the goal of acquiring enough connections to take his revenge.